justnonamenoname/lifeticle/readme.md

 If nothing from the body remains from when one was a child, then that body has been destroyed and died, and what exists now is a different one.
 If the particles that made up the child were gathered again, one might assume that this would be you, not the one in the current body, but this is not the case.
 A complete brain replacement would mean that at some point during life, you would stop to experience anything, while another consciousness carrier would continue.
-Therefore, something remains among the particles - some central/core particle in the brain that constitutes the so-called observer (lifeticle).
+Therefore, something remains - a certain central or core particle in the brain, which is the so-called observer (lifeticle).
 The brain is not an indivisible object; it is made up of indivisible particles.
 You are the particle in the brain that feels.
 What are you in the brain?
 The answer is: the carrier of consciousness can only be a single indivisible particle.